Monopoles and Landau-Ginzburg Models III: A Gluing Theorem

 For any 1-cell $\y\in \AT(\emptyset, \AT)$ and any relative \spinc structure $\bs\in \Spincr(Y)$, the monopole Floer homology $\HM_*(\y,\bs)$ is defined as the Morse homology of $\CL_\omega$ on the quotient configuration space $\SC_k(\hy,\bs)/\CG_{k+1}(\hy)$.
 However, it is not guaranteed that $\CL_\omega$ descends to a Morse function on $\SC_k(\hy,\bs)/\CG_{k+1}(\hy)$, so an admissible perturbation $\q$ of $\CL_\omega$, which is encoded already in \ref{P8}, is needed to make critical points Morse and moduli spaces of flowlines regular.
 The main result of \cite{Wang20} says that the monopole Floer homology

-is well-defined as a finite generated module over the mod $2$ Novikov field $\NR$.
+is well-defined as a finitely generated module over the mod $2$ Novikov field $\NR$.
 Since we have assumed in \ref{T3} that for any $T$-surface $\TSigma$, both $\lambda$ and $\mu$ are non-vanishing on any component $\Sigma^{(i)}\subset \Sigma$, we have a stronger statement:

 \begin{theorem}[{\cite[Theorem 1.4]{Wang20}}] For any 1-cell $\y\in \AT(\TSigma_1,\TSigma_2)$, the direct sum

 is finitely generated over $\NR$.
 In particular, the group $\HM_*(\y,\bs)$ is non-trivial for only finitely many relative \spinc structures. \end{theorem}